Our Team

 Data Coordinator

-Christian D'Orgeix serves as the data coordinator for the Pediatric Anxiety Research Center at Bradley Hospital, where he supports the IMPACT 1.0 and IMPACT RI projects.
+Christian D'Orgeix serves as the data coordinator for the Pediatric Anxiety Research Center at Bradley Hospital, where he supports the IMPACT 1.0 and IMPACT-RI projects.
 He holds both a bachelor's and a master's degree from the College of William & Mary, where he developed a strong foundation in computational methodologies and data analysis.
-With a passion for leveraging data to address meaningful challenges, Christian combines technical expertise with a commitment to improving mental health outcomes.
-His work focuses on optimizing data-driven research processes, ensuring data integrity, and contributing to the advancement of evidence-based interventions for pediatric anxiety.
+Driven by a passion for leveraging data to address meaningful challenges, Christian combines technical expertise with a commitment to improving mental health outcomes.
+His work focuses on optimizing data-driven research processes, ensuring data integrity, and advancing evidence-based interventions for pediatric anxiety.

 Clinical Research Assistant

-Emily joined PARC in June 2024 after earning her B.A. in Psychology with a minor in Statistics from the University of Rochester.
-At UofR, she worked in an adolescent clinical psychology lab focusing on suicidality and in a pediatric mental health and behavior lab.
+Emily Han joined PARC in June 2024 after earning her BA in Psychology with a minor in Statistics from the University of Rochester.
+At the University of Rochester, she worked in an adolescent clinical psychology lab focusing on suicidality and in a pediatric mental health and behavior lab.
 During this time, she developed a poster on treatment disparities among Asian American youth with suicidal ideation, sparking her interest in data analysis.
 Emily is now eager to explore statistical methods to investigate treatment efficacy for ethnic minority youth mental health, focusing on improving treatment-seeking and retention rates for AAPI youth and disaggregating AAPI populations.
-Emily plans to pursue an M.S. in Biostatistics or Statistics to advance her career in healthcare research.
+Emily plans to pursue an MS in Biostatistics or Statistics to advance her career in healthcare research.

 Clinical Research Assistant